SubμTrack

 Short description

-Innovative and proven analytical detection methods (including sampling, preparation, identification and quantification) for microplastics (1 μm – 5 mm) are determined and tested with reference materials in the submicron range.
-The most successful techniques of the MiWa project running since 2016 serve as a starting point for this; standard methods from this project will be integrated and compared.
-Direct contact to actors of the MiWa project is guaranteed by partners of the consortium (TUM-IWC and UBA).
+Innovative and proven analytical detection methods (including sampling, preparation, identification and quantification) for microplastics (1 μm – 5 mm) were determined and tested with reference materials in the submicron range.
+The most successful techniques of the MiWa project running since 2016 serve as a starting point for this; standard methods from this project were integrated and compared.
+Direct contact to actors of the MiWa project was guaranteed by partners of the consortium (TUM-IWC and UBA).

 WP 3 Studies on aging, adsorption and desorption of organic trace substances on reference particles